Porach/hello-world/README.md

 # hello-world
 First Repository on GitHub
-Just an SE learning ACI stuff
+Just a SE learning ACI at Cisco